 Individual customers who visit a bank in person will bring some proof of identity, such as government-issued identification (e.g., driver’s license, passport), proof of address and whatever else might be required for the transaction.
 The banker checks the customer’s documentation to physically ascertain that they are who they claim to be.
 For business accounts, additional information verifying the identities of beneficial owners (e.g., articles of incorporation) and business activity (e.g., profit and loss statements) are required.

 These processes are far more complex when customers create accounts online.
 Now financial institutions must verify that the customers’ digital identities match their actual, real-world identities.
-Establishing a trustworthy link between a digital identity and an actual person requires a robust identity verification process to prove the person is who they represent themselves to be.
+Establishing a trustworthy link between a digital identity and an actual person requires a robust identity verification process to prove the person is who they represent themselves to be and monitor any suspicious activity.
 That process may include a combination of biometrics (e.g., facial recognition, fingerprints), machine learning and/or document or ID verification.

 Technology in KYC Compliance